This research guide provides tips for Libreral Studies students for using library resources.

 For example: How does social media affect teens in school?

-Write out keywords that you expect to find in resources on your topic.
 These will include all main ideas.
 More specific terms are usually better.

 Then, for each keyword, write as many synonyms as possible.